CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Dynamic Concurrent Data Structure Cleaning

 \section{Dynamic Concurrent Data Structure Cleaning}

 In this section, we discuss how to handle \algoname{Delete}s concurrently with \algoname{Insert}s and \algoname{Search}es.
-Due to the approximate nature of the data structure and concurrent operations, there is no guarantee on when a newly inserted point will be correctly found by a subsequent \algoname{Search}.
-However, a user should not see a deleted point in the results of any \algoname{Search} queries executed after the \algoname{Delete} has completed.
-To achieve this consistency guarantee, it suffices to mark a deleted point as \textbf{tombstoned}, run any subsequent \algoname{GreedyBeamSearch}es (\autoref{algorithm:greedy_beam_search}) normally, and leave out the tombstones when selecting the $k$ best neighbors from $\calL$.
-However, as the number of tombstones increases, the graph becomes contaminated, leading to a degradation in recall and efficiency, as observed by~\citet{spfresh} and in our experiments.
-Therefore, to achieve high search quality, we need to remove the tombstones and update the graph accordingly.
+We guarantee that a client will not see a deleted point in the results of a \algoname{Search} query executed after the \algoname{Delete} has completed.
+To achieve this consistency guarantee, it suffices to mark a deleted point as a \textbf{\emph{tombstone}}, run subsequent \algoname{GreedySearch}es normally, and filter out the tombstones when selecting the $k$ best neighbors from $\calL$.
+However, as the index becomes more bloated, the accumulated tombstones interfere with the graph traversal, leading to a degradation in recall, as observed by~\citet{spfresh} and in our experiments.
+Therefore, to achieve high search quality, we need to remove the tombstones and repair the graph.
+Previous graph-based ANNS indexes use costly global operations to implement graph repairs~\cite{freshdiskann, hezel2023_deg, lsh_apg}.
+If the graph repair or rebuild operations are performed in batches, more expensive searches with larger backtracking budgets (e.g., the \sysname{pgvector HNSW} iterative scan~\cite{pgvector_iterative_scan}) are required to maintain recall.
+To address these issues, we propose adaptive dynamic techniques that perform graph repairs and cleaning more efficiently.

-The challenge of maintaining graph-based indexes while minimizing the number of tombstones lies in fixing graph edges of other nodes for which deleting the tombstones affects navigability.
-Previous graph-based ANN indexes use costly global operations to update the graph~\cite{freshdiskann, hezel2023_deg, lsh_apg}.
-We propose adaptive dynamic techniques that address this challenge on the fly efficiently.